We always complain that we don’t have time when we have a full time job.

 First of all, having a full-time job is not an excuse for not starting a blog.
 Commitment is always going to be there.
 Whether you have a full-time job or not, you will have so many commitments and distractions.

-It’s about self-discipline and commitment towards what you want to achieve.
+It’s about self-discipline and commitment to what you want to achieve.

 I would like to break down this blog into the following.

-Lets have a look at each of the above points in details.
+Let’s have a look at each of the above points in detail.

 On average, you need 7 to 8 hours of sleep.